clcanela/nttdata/README.md

+# NTT Data - Drupal Hands-on Test

+### Drupal version: 10.1
+### PHP version: 8.1

-NTT Data - Drupal Hands-on Test&#10&#10Drupal version: 10.1&#10PHP version: 8.1&#10&#10No extra modules were installed&#10&#10The list of movies on the Actor page is a rendered view on the preprocess_page hook,&#10no special module was needed&#10&#10Created styles and template overrides for some CT&#10&#10No special instruction for installing the project other than the standard Drupal&#10technical requirements&#10
+No extra modules were installed

+The list of movies on the Actor page is a rendered view on the preprocess_page hook, no special module was needed

+Created styles and template overrides for some CT.
+SCSS was used for CSS compiling but shouldn't be needed

+No special instruction for installing the project other than the standard Drupal technical requirements